gsoft-inc/sg-orbit/packages/react-components/README.md

 #### Never stop event propagation

 A component shouldn't stop the propagation of an event.
-Instead, other parts of the code should determine wether or not it should handle the event.
+Instead, other parts of the code should determine whether or not it should handle the event.

 For more information, read the following [blog post](https://css-tricks.com/dangers-stopping-event-propagation/).